pachterlab/LP_2021/05-current-techs.md

 <p class="caption">(\#fig:smfish-lm-cell2)Like the previous figure, but showing the outliers.</p>
 </div>

-Again, although studies that profiled large numbers of cells tend to be more recent, as there are many recent studies with smaller numbers of cells, the slope (with outliers and all) is not significantly different from 0.
+Again, although studies that profiled large numbers of cells tend to be more recent, as there are many recent studies with smaller numbers of cells, the slope (with outliers and all) is not significantly different from 0 (t-test).

 ```
 ##